 How To Make Pickled Okra

-Bring water and vinegar to a slow boil in a large pot.
+- Bring water and vinegar to a slow boil in a large pot.
 You’ll start to see bubbles forming.
-Then add the sugar, salt and stir with a whisk until combined.
+Add the sugar, salt and stir with a whisk until combined.
 Let boil for another minute and then turn off the heat.

 Ingredients